 At the top of the hill, you have the option to proceed right to the Castle Dome or proceed left to hike up to the other crags.
 We went to the dome, and after about 300 yards, you will reach the end of the trail right at the base of the dome.

 While Zac was exploring another area, I decided to try to hike Castle Dome.
 The first 100 yards are so is nothing more than some glorified scrambling with somewhat steep drops, but once you get past that, the trail starts to get sketchy.

 Once you make it to the initial plateau, you will head around to the front of the dome and have to navigate a small ledge by holding onto a manzanita tree (terrifying).
 Then you will see a gully that you can proceed up another 100 feet in.
 Once you reach the top of the gully though, is where I decided to turn around.
 Let me stress to you that even getting to the point is very sketchy and should not be taken lightly.

 At the top of the gully, there is a series of small stair looking cut-outs in the rock.
 These proceed up at about an 80-degree angle and seem to be the way to the summit.
 The only problem here is that they have about a 300-foot drop if you lose your footing, and losing your footing looks like it would be easy.

-After 5 minutes of contemplating, I elected to turn back around, and I really would not recommend anyone try to do this without some type of rope to keep you safe.
-It sucks to stop less than 50 feet below the summit, but I would rather live another day.
+I elected to turn back around, and I really would not recommend anyone try to do this without some type of rope to keep you safe.
+It’s a bummer to stop less than 50 feet below the summit, but I would rather live another day.
 The below picture is looking up to where I stopped, you can see me in the top middle of the picture.